How to get your book published

 Competitions – The Romantic Novelists' Association and the Crime Writers Association both have competitions for aspiring novelists, and being placed in one of the literary short story competitions (see The Writers' and Artists' Yearbook for details) can help get you noticed.

 Going to talks by agents Many literature festivals and writing groups have talks by literary agents – go along and hear their advice direct, then join the queue of aspiring authors eager to talk to them afterwards.
-If it feels right, you could even give them a couple of chapters there and then – if you're really in luck they might read it in the cab on the way home!
+If it feels right, you could even give them a couple of chapters there and then.
+Now obviously none of this is possible during lockdown - but some agents are giving seminars at online book festivals so book in.
+Following them on social media can also be a useful way of finding out more about what they're looking for

 Standard guidelines usually involve sending -